SCOUTLOOK '23 AUGUST 13 TO 19, 2023

 A:

-ScoutLook Wilderness Camp (ScoutLook for short) is a weeklong back-country camp experience open to Scout age youth.
-The camp is an introduction to back-country camping and the skills necessary to have a fun and safe wilderness camp.
+ScoutLook Wilderness Camp (ScoutLook for short) is a week-long back-country camping experience open to Scout age youth.
+The camp is an introduction to back-country camping and provides the skills necessary to have a fun and safe wilderness experience.

 (Back to FAQ)